three-body-analysis/tris/README.md

 #### Poetry

-This project can be used easily via a tool know as Poetry.
+This project can be used easily via a tool known as Poetry.
 This allows you to easily reflect edits made in the original source code!
 To install `poetry`, you can also install it using `pip` by typing in the command as follows:

 ```bash